What Is Diabetic Neuropathy?

 Burning (especially in the evening)

-Examine your feet and legs daily.
+Check your feet and legs daily.

-Apply lotion if your feet are dry.
+Use lotion on your feet if they're dry.

 Feeling full after small meals